mindlesscrowdstudio/launchschool/README.md

 - Some exercises are only answers as a result of running a node terminal in local machine.
 So the output as a result is the answer in the files.
 - Each file adds as a comment the question or instruction given by the book.
 - Another year failing at LaunchSchool I'll do it soon.
+- Test for the commit from the terminal